typedb/typedb-docs/code_test/README.md

 ### Modules

-The folder name (`code_test`) is the python module's name, so renaming the folder requires renaming `import` statements as well.
+The folder name (`code_test`) is the python module's name, so renaming the folder requires renaming `import` statements in the code as well (IntelliJ's refactoring might be able to handle it).